Paul Golding: Coder, Builder, Transformer.

 Founder of Europe's First Mobile Apps Co.

-I founded Magic E Company in 1996.
-We created many industry firsts:
+Paul founded Magic E Company in 1996.
+He pioneered many industry firsts:

 - First SMS gateway web API

-- First Microsoft Exchange wireless connector with full OTA capabilities, licensed to Glenayre Paging in North America.
+- First Microsoft Exchange wireless connector with full OTA capabilities, sold to Glenayre Paging in North America.

-- First location-based service (MetroWalker HK and NTT DoCoMo Japan)
+- First location-based service in Asia (MetroWalker HK and NTT DoCoMo Japan)

 Author of First Major Textbook for Mobile Apps